Windsor University: On a Path to Carbon Neutrality

 IMPLEMENTATION

-A staggering 600 Respira Pro modules were used between the two living wall projects, with each vertical column being interconnected to allow for both water and airflow.
+A staggering 600 Respira modules were used between the two living wall projects, with each vertical column being interconnected to allow for both water and airflow.
 At the back of each module is an air plenum with cutouts that allows for the air to channel through the system directly into the six return ducts behind the wall and provide fresh air to the rest of the building.

-The New Earth Solutions team seamlessly integrated the Respira Pro Biofilter systems into the existing HVAC system, providing the university with the most up-to-date biofilter technology.
+The New Earth Solutions team seamlessly integrated the Respira biofilter systems into the existing HVAC system, providing the university with the most up-to-date biofilter technology.
 The new biofilters are exceptionally low maintenance, thanks to integrated lighting solutions and optimized growing media.
 The structure of the system, composed of synthetic, self-contained grow media and medical-grade plastic, is proven to be resilient to environmental challenges, ensuring the system’s long-term sustainability.

 On the front side – what you see as an occupant of the space – you have the planter panels consisting of 13 plant slots holding the lush, low-light, non-pollinating tropical plants.
 These plants are grown hydroponically within our New Earth Solution’s greenhouses, making them optimized for the system and the biofiltration process.